yofukashino/Tuxcord-Voice/README.md

 ### Tuxcord Voice
+- NOTICE: In No shape, way, OR form this project is affiliated to discord, It is just third party a modification.

 Fix for Screenshare Audio on Offical Discord Linux Client

 - Disclaimer: If you are not comfortable with changing config files for programs or using git then this project may not be ready for you yet.